Annual

 Direct-sow after last frost or start indoors 6 weeks earlier.
 Thrives in average soil — rich soil produces foliage at the expense of blooms.
 Deadhead regularly to extend flowering.
 African types grow tall; French types stay compact.

-See marigolds in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring marigolds alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring marigolds alongside companion plants.

 Frequently Asked Questions